 - A change in the colour of the discharge - for example, yellow, green grey, pink or blood-stained.

 - A funny odour like fish or rotten meat.

-- Noticing other symptoms such as itching or soreness around the opening of the vagina, pain when you empty your bladder, pelvic pain, and spots of blood between periods or after sex.
+- Other symptoms such as itching or soreness around the opening of the vagina, pain when you empty your bladder, pelvic pain, and spots of blood between periods or after sex.

 The doctor may ask how long you have had the discharge and whether you have noticed any of the changes listed above.
 Because a vaginal discharge may be a symptom of an STI, they may ask about contraception and if you use condoms.
-Condom use is protective against STIs.
+Condom use can protect against STIs.

 Sometimes the doctor may also use an instrument called a speculum.
 This goes into your vagina.
 This gently opens the vagina and allows the cervix to be seen (at the top of the vagina).
 They will be able to see any discharge and take a sample with a swab.
 This can be sent to the laboratory to tell them if any infection has caused the discharge.
 They will also be able to see any sore areas or polyps on the neck of the womb.

 If you have been sexually active the doctor may offer you a full STI screen which involves blood tests as well as swabs.
 Your sexual partner(s) may also need to be tested.

 When the doctor has all the results, they will discuss with you whether you need any more investigations such as an ultrasound scan, or whether you need to see a specialist - a gynaecologist.

 Sometimes, reassurance may be enough.

 The treatment of the vaginal discharge will depend on the cause.